syedumerahmedcode/indices-of-two-numbers/README.md

 ## Objective

 Given an array of integers `nums` and an integer `target`, it should return the indices of the two numbers such that they add up to target.
-Each input is guaranteed to have exactly one solution, and the same element is not used twice.
+Here, the assumption is that each input is guaranteed to have exactly one solution.

 For Example